1897 Australasian Federal Convention election: Campaign

 The campaigns were brief, there being less than two weeks, in South Australia for example, between the close of nominations and the elections.
 Candidates ran as individuals, and only loosely co-operated with one another.
 But newspapers, pressure groups, and the nascent Labor party (or Trades Hall) promoted 'lists', 'bunches' or 'tickets' of the ten candidates they favoured.
 These tended to reflect political divisions of the day.
 In Victoria the most prominent sponsors of such tickets were the protectionist Age, the free-trade Argus, and the Trades Hall.
 In South Australia the most prominent were the Liberal Union (protectionist), the Australian National League (free trade inclined) and Labor.
 In New South Wales Labor also ran a ticket, but the most influential tickets were United Protestant (organised by Church of England and Methodist clergy), and Orange (organised by the Loyal Orange Lodge).
-These tickets were precipitated by the candidacy of Cardinal Francis Moran (cardinal), the Catholic Bishop of Sydney, who insisted he was standing only in an individual capacity, but who, declaimed the Rev. George McInnes, was "no true citizen of this country, no true subject of Her Majesty".
+These tickets were precipitated by the candidacy of Cardinal Francis Moran, the Catholic Bishop of Sydney, who insisted he was standing only in an individual capacity, but who, declaimed the Rev. George McInnes, was "no true citizen of this country, no true subject of Her Majesty".